 The Mel Gibson movie is one I watched with my teenaged daughter a few years ago.
 I thought it was quite good although there is one scene where Hamlet gives his mother a rather passionate kiss, which was a bit weird.
 It was over very quickly and apart from that brief moment (which probably would go over the heads of some) the movie was well done.

 I was looking forward to watching this version starring David Tennant but stopped just before everyone started getting killed off.
 There was nothing objectionable, but after a while Tennant playing Hamlet just drove me nuts!
 I thought Mel Gibson played the part more authentically.
 Or maybe it was the frame of mind I was in when I watched this version.
 I did enjoy reading the play – it’s full of so many quotes I’d heard but hadn’t attributed to Shakespeare.

 The Taming of the Shrew

 This is another Franco Zeffirelli Shakespeare 1967 production and it has a G rating in Australia.
 I’m glad I previewed it first!
 Overall it’s fine for general viewing but the first few minutes are full of heaving bosoms & generally well endowed wenches with toothless grins hanging out of upstairs windows.
-This is a fiesty and fun version of the play aside from its bawdy beginnings and like Romeo & Juliet, Zeffirelli knows how to capture the feel of the times.
+This is a fiesty and fun version of the play, aside from its bawdy beginnings and like his version of Romeo & Juliet, Zeffirelli captured the feel of the times.